SSWConsulting/SSW.Rules.Content/rules/management-do-you-maintain-verbal-contact-with-your-client/rule.md

 <!--endintro-->

 1. Set the expectations early.
 Let the client know what to expect in terms of communication.
-For example: <br>
+For example:

 ::: greybox
     "Hi Bill,
 We will run your project in an agile manner.
 Expect emails and phone calls that we need responses to.
 These are examples: